awsdocs/aws-storagegateway-user-guide/doc_source/backup-hpdataprotector.md

 1. Open the context \(right\-click\) menu for that tape, and choose **Eject**\.

-1. On the AWS Storage Gateway console, choose your gateway, and then choose **VTL Tape Cartridges** and verify the status of the virtual tape you are archiving\.
+1. On the Storage Gateway console, choose your gateway, and then choose **VTL Tape Cartridges** and verify the status of the virtual tape you are archiving\.

-After the tape is ejected, it will be automatically archived in the offline storage \(GLACIER or DEEP\_ARCHIVE\)\.
+After the tape is ejected, it will be automatically archived in the offline storage \(S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive\)\.
 The archiving process can take some time to complete\.
 The initial status of the tape is shown as **IN TRANSIT TO VTS**\.
 When archiving starts, the status changes to **ARCHIVING**\.
-When archiving is completed, the tape is no longer listed in the VTL but is archived in GLACIER or DEEP\_ARCHIVE\.
+When archiving is completed, the tape is no longer listed in the VTL but is archived in S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive\.

 ## Restoring Data from a Tape<a name="hpdataprotector-restore-tape"></a>